Technical Terms

 Platter / Deck – the pan that sits on top of the weigh modules and spider/weighbridge, providing a full, level surface to set a weight on

-Remote Display – a device that displays only weight; often used on truck scales so drivers can see the weight of the truck while on the deck
+Remote Display – a device that displays only weight.
+Often used on truck scales so drivers can see the weight of the truck while on the deck

 Spider / Weighbridge – a design that distriburtes the weight applied to the platter or deck onto the load cell evenly; spider is for bench scales, and weighbridge is for truck scales